We're sorry, but OSHAcademy doesn't work properly without JavaScript enabled. Please turn on JavaScript or install a browser that supports Javascript.

 SawStop is a high-quality machine with engineering controls to help prevent table saw accidents

-Machine guards, as appropriate, must be provided to protect the operator and others from the following:
+Machine guards must be provided on all tools, equipment, and machinery to protect the operator and others from the hazards created by moving parts whenever employees are potentially exposed.
+Examples include the following:

 Safety guards must never be removed or modified when a tool is being used.